nachoal/nachoal/README.md

 I have experience in different startup environments and know how to launch digital products, reduce costs and raise revenue by using technology strategically.
 Want to have a [virtual coffee?](https://calendly.com/ignacioaal/30min)

 - 🔭  I write, [here's my latest post](https://www.ignacio.al/how-to-get-a-job-after-a-coding-bootcamp.html)
-- 💬  Ask me about Ruby/Rails and Javascript
+- 💬  Ask me about Ruby/Rails and Javascript/React
 - 📫  How to reach me: <a href="https://twitter.com/ignacioaal">@ignacioaal</a>
 - 🦊  My other profile is a [Gitlab](https://gitlab.com/nachoal)